CTU-IIG/thermocam-pcb/README.md

                              seconds.
   -e, --enter-poi[=FILE]     Enter Points of interest by hand, optionally save
                              them to json file at supplied path.
-  -f, --save-frame=FILE      Save each frame into the same image file with
-                             given name.
   -l, --license-dir=FILE     Path to directory containing WIC license file.
                              "." by default.
   -p, --poi-path=FILE        Path to config file containing saved POIs.